herobank110/qt-material-ui/docs/index.md

 features:
   - title: Fresh Look
-    details: Breathe new life into the dated Qt aesthetic with an attractive modern design system
+    details: Build modern applications with a trendy design system
   - title: Modular Components
     details: Start with only the components you need, seamlessly integrates with your existing application
   - title: Lightweight